rackerlabs/docs-cloud-identity/api-docs/getting-started/mfa-content/proc-mfa-enforce.rst

               }

-As soon as the domain enforcement level changes to **``REQUIRED``**, the Identity service revokes all tokens that were not obtained by using the multi-factor authentication flow.
+As soon as the domain enforcement level changes to **``REQUIRED``** or **``RACKSPACE_MANDATED``**, the Identity service revokes all tokens that were not obtained by using the multi-factor authentication flow.
 To regain account access, users who have not enabled multi-factor authentication can request a scoped mfa-setup token that they can use to add multi-factor authentication to their account.

 **Next steps**